-The title is about Jacques Swaluw but it really is about just more then Jacques.
+The title is about Jacques Swaluw but it really is about just more than Jacques.

 Jacques was born in Rotterdam on the 19th of June 1942.

-Esther Swaluw was a daughter of Isaäc Swaluw and Maria Melkman.
-2 December 1913 she married Izak van Been in Rotterdam, a son of Abraham van Been and Sientje Bacharach.
-Esther and Izak however divorced, which was registered in the Civil Registry of Rotterdam 13 June 1936.
+Esther Swaluw was the daughter of Isaäc Swaluw and Maria Melkman.
+On 2 December 1913, she married Izak van Been in Rotterdam, a son of Abraham van Been and Sientje Bacharach.
+Esther and Izak however divorced, which was registered in the Civil Registry of Rotterdam on 13 June 1936.
 Together, they had a son Abraham who after the divorce grew up in the family of Izak van Been and his 2nd wife Hanna Boeki.

-After her divorce, Esther had three more children: 16 June 1936 her daughter Maria was born.
-Her possible father was Izak van Been, however no name of a father was registered.
-But she was “a Jewish child” according a note at the registration card of her mother, made out by the Jewish Council of Rotterdam.
+After her divorce, Esther had three more children:, on 16 June 1936 her daughter Maria was born.
+Her possible father was Izak van Been, however, no name of a father was registered.
+But she was “a Jewish child” according to a note on the registration card of her mother, made out by the Jewish Council of Rotterdam.

-Esther had a relationship with the non-Jewish Jan Houtkamp in Rotterdam, from whom she had a son who was born 17 September 1940 and his name was John Houtkamp.
-According the registration card of Esther Swaluw, Jan Houtkamp acknowledged John as his at 2 December 1940, being the father of this child.
+Esther had a relationship with the non-Jewish Jan Houtkamp in Rotterdam, from whom she had a son who was born on 17 September 1940 and his name was John Houtkamp.
+According to the registration card of Esther Swaluw, Jan Houtkamp acknowledged John as his on 2 December 1940, being the father of this child.
 Whether there was a formal marriage or not, could not be researched.

 19 June 1942 Esther had another child, named Jacques.
-He received the family name of Swaluw so it is not clear who Jacques father was.
-At Esther’s registration per 1 October 1941 by the Jewish Council, her civil status was listed as “divorced”.
-Also a note made in April 1943 by the Jewish Council reveals that the 3rd child (Jacques) has not been acknowledged by Jan Houtman.
+He received the family name of Swaluw so it is not clear who Jacques‘ father was.
+At Esther’s registration on 1 October 1941 by the Jewish Council, her civil status was listed as “divorced.”
+Also, a note made in April 1943 by the Jewish Council reveals that the 3rd child (Jacques) has not been acknowledged by Jan Houtman.

-One of the many notes made at Esthers registration card of the Jewish Council is an attempt of 2 April 1943 by Esther Swaluw, to safeguard her children from deportation, where Esther has mentioned that her children Jacques and John were non-Jewish, while Maria Swaluw was Jewish.
+One of the many notes made on Esther’s registration card of the Jewish Council is an attempt on 2 April 1943 by Esther Swaluw, to safeguard her children from deportation, where Estherr mentioned that her children Jacques and John were non-Jewish, while Maria Swaluw was Jewish.
 The note of 9 April 1943 is perhaps the most prominent, whereby “the person concerned (Esther Swaluw) 8 April has made a request that her children Jacques and John are G 1”.
 (G 1 – Mischiling Ersten Grades / half breed first degree).
 However, all attempts were in vain.

 Her daughter Maria Swaluw was deported to Camp Westerbork already on 26 February 1943 and stayed in barack 84.
-Her mother Esther Swaluw and her children John Houtkamp and Jacques Swaluw were registered together in Westerbork 31 March 1943 and they stayed in barack 70.
-4 May 1943 they were all put on transport to Sobibor and upon arrival there 7 May 1943 immediately killed.
+Her mother Esther Swaluw and her children John Houtkamp and Jacques Swaluw were registered together in Westerbork on 31 March 1943 and they stayed in Barrack 70.
+On 4 May 1943 they were all put on transport to Sobibor and upon arrival there on 7 May 1943, immediately killed.

 source